-The Commission supports artist residencies in the schools, innovative projects that integrate the arts with non-arts curricula, and the educational programs of nonprofit arts organizations.
+The Commission supports artist residencies in the schools, and the educational programs of nonprofit arts organizations.
 None of these educational resources, however, take the place of sequential, curriculum-based arts instruction delivered by certified arts teachers.
 These supplemental arts programs reinforce and expand upon the arts curricula.
 Although arts education is primarily the responsibility of state and local education agencies, the Commission does provide financial assistance to schools in designing and upgrading arts curricula.
 The Commission works in partnership with arts education associations, the Virginia Board of Education, the Virginia Department of Education, and arts organizations to promote arts education in all elementary and secondary schools in Virginia.

-• Describe the Statutory Authority of this Service

-The enabling legislation for the Commission for the Arts, Chapter 9.1 of the Code of Virginia, calls for the agency to do the following:

-- encourage growth in artistic quality, public participation in the arts, and access to the arts for all Virginians - promote a sequential program of arts education in elementary and secondary schools - · provide supplemental learning opportunities to the public school arts education curriculum - · provide funding and technical assistance to artists and nonprofit arts organizations

-• support arts organizations in underserved areas and performing arts touring as a means of making the arts more widely available

-- · establish a program of awards to artists of exceptional talent - encourage arts organizations to establish endowment funds - provide incentives to local governments to support the arts.
+- Describe the Statutory Authority of this Service The enabling legislation for the Commission for the Arts, Chapter 9.1 (1968, c.
+567, §§ 9-84.01:1, 9-84.02, 9-84.03; 1979, c.
+314; 2001, c.
+844), the Code of Virginia, calls for the agency to do the following: - encourage growth in artistic quality, public participation in the arts, and access to the arts for all Virginians - promote a sequential program of arts education in elementary and secondary schools - provide supplemental learning opportunities to the public school arts education curriculum - provide funding and technical assistance to artists and nonprofit arts organizations - support arts organizations in underserved areas and performing arts touring as a means of making the arts more widely available - · establish a program of awards to artists of exceptional talent - encourage arts organizations to establish endowment funds - provide incentives to local governments to support the arts.